ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 These tools are designed to minimize downtime during the migration process.

 #### 1. mongosync
 The [mongosync](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/mongosync/) binary is the primary process used in Cluster-to-Cluster Sync. mongosync migrates data from one cluster to another and can keep the clusters in continuous sync.
+It keeps the clusters in continuous sync during migration.

 #### 2. MongoDB Relational Migrator
 [MongoDB Relational Migrator](https://www.mongodb.com/docs/relational-migrator/) is designed to simplify the process of migrating data from relational databases to MongoDB.
 It provides an intuitive interface and powerful mapping features to transform and import data efficiently.